killstory/Prediction_SET50_LSTM/README.md

 # Prediction_SET50_LSTM
 Mini-project on KMUTT FSci Python Bootcamp

-The aims of project is to study on deep learning model by bulid simple prediction of the stock prices in SET50 using LSTM model.
+The aims of mini-project is to study on deep learning model by bulid simple prediction of the stock prices in SET50 using LSTM model.

+Summary view is available on PDF and powerpoint slide presentation